Posted by Upstairs Downstairs Furniture on February 09, 2013

-Some folks might see the reclaimed furniture movement as a lesson in found art.
+Some folks might see the reclaimed furniture movement as a lesson in finding art.
 But, that’s not exactly correct.
-We’re not taking a lamp post or a toilet seat and attaching some deeply profound meaning to it, then putting it on display for all to contemplate.
+We’re not taking a lamp post or a toilet seat and attaching any deep profound meaning to it, then putting it on display for all to contemplate.
 That is much too abstract for our purposes.
 In fact, there is a lot of work that goes into reclaiming wood and converting it to a piece of useful furniture.
 It’s actually more like an archeological adventure than anything else.

 While an archeologist digs up bones and fossils, we dig around for wood that would otherwise go to waste.
 This usually takes the form of the demolition of an old structure—a barn with fire damage perhaps, or beams from a building that has fallen into disrepair.
 Railroad ties and wooden fences have also been used.
 As long as the wood isn’t rotting, it can be reclaimed.
 Deconstruction specialists go through it piece by piece to determine what can be saved.
 The selected pieces are then re-milled into new boards, which can then be used to make headboards, tables, dressers, or bookshelves—pretty much anything that can be made from wood.